arviz-devs/arviz/doc/source/contributing/contributing_prs.md

 This will output something similar to `http://(<docker container id> or <ip>):8888/?token=<token id>`, and can be accessed at `http://localhost:8888/?token=<token id>`.

 ## Building documentation with Docker
-The documentation can be build with Docker by running `./scripts/container.sh --docs`.
+The documentation can be built with Docker by running `./scripts/container.sh --docs`.
 The docker image contains by default all dependencies needed for building the documentation.
 After having build the docs in the Docker container, they can be checked at `doc/build` and viewed in the browser from `doc/build/index.html`.
 To rebuild the docs re-run `./scripts/container.sh --docs` after making changes.